 HELP AND HOPE CENTERS

-Andean Aid works in 11 communities in the Andes region of Venezuela and Colombia.
+in the Andes region of Venezuela and Colombia.

-Each of our carefully-planned Centers is:
+Each of our carefully-planned centers is:

-housed within a church building,
+Housed within a church building,

-staffed with qualified, caring local teachers
+Staffed with qualified, caring teachers and adult mentors

 We believe a good education is critical to helping a child unlock their potential.

 ABOVE, LA LACHUGA STUDENTS WITH ANDEAN AID STAFF

 Imagine a child who’s growing up in a loving home, but whose house has a dirt floor, cardboard walls and no electricity or running water.
 Before school, there’s nothing much for breakfast and after, not much for dinner.
 Now see that child at school, where money is collected for homework at the end of the day, but this child is unable to pay.
 When the student arrives home, they are hungry, and there are no pencils, markers, paper, computer or other resources pertinent to the homework.

 It is for these children that Andean Aid operates local Help and Hope Centers in partnership with the nearby Christian church.
 Each Center provides a clean, productive, protective environment equipped with the homework and materials students need, many including computers.
 And each Center is staffed with qualified, caring adults who tutor and nurture the children.
 Often these local teachers act as advocates for the children in the public school system.